danielpartida/rekt-analysis/README.md

 - Do more complex analysis
   - Label the x- and y-axis
   - Cummsum of losses, sliding windows
-  - Binding of similar categories
+  - Binding of similar categories with PolyFuzz
 - Run NLP task to analyze details of exploit, for example keywords or topics
   - PolyFuzz
   - Topic modelling